 Panny Laing today farms her small herd of Longhorn cattle which you will likely see in the fields along the drive in to the Steading.
 Their delicious meat supplies Panny and Alasdair’s Farm and Garden shop, as does the estate’s own wild venison.
 You may also meet Panny's flock of (often very) free-range hens whose delicious eggs often supply the Olive Tree Cafe and sometimes the Farm and Garden Shop.
 The Logie House Gardens are always open to the public and many of the plants you find in the Farm and Garden shop are propagated here.
 In 2009-2012 the gardens underwent a major relandscaping under Panny and Gavin Dallmeyer’s direction.
 Today the plants in this lovely garden are starting to mature.
 The full story of the garden developments can be found on the Gardens page.

 Aside from the Steading and Home Farm, there are a number of other enterprises supported across the estate.
 Farming, forestry, energy generation, environmental and community projects, housing, and fishing are a few.
-You can read more about many of these on other pages of this website.
+The latest of which is Logie Timber, a full circle timber business with a sawmill here on the estate set up in 2017 as a partnership between Alec Laing and Mark Councill.
+You can read more about many of these enterprises on other pages of this website.

 Alasdair and Panny have brought up three children at Logie; Emma, Alec and Fred.
-Emma came home from 10 years teaching in Kenya in 2016 to marry George in the first family wedding at Logie in a generation.
-They now live in the borders with their daughter Sophia and son Rory, who was born in August 2018 and is the very latest addition to the family.
-Freddie lives with his wife Eleanor and sons Arthur and Kester in Oxfordshire.
+Emma came home from 10 years teaching at a school in Kenya in 2016 to marry George in the first family wedding at Logie in a generation.
+They now live in the borders with their children Sophia and Rory.
+Freddie works in finance and lives in Edinburgh with his wife Eleanor and sons Arthur, Kester and Dougal (the latest member of the family born in 2020).
 In 2013 Alec, his wife Jo and their daughter Juno returned to live and work on the estate.
 Their sons, Maxim and Angus, were then born here in 2014 and '16.
-Now, from Panny and Alasdair down to their grandchildren Juno, Max and Gus, we are three generations of Sir Alexander’s descendants currently here at Logie.

 Descendants and portrait of Sir Alexander Grant at Logie, December 2018